jmettraux/rufus-scheduler/README.md

 scheduler.every '3h' do
   # do something every 3 hours
 end
+scheduler.every '3h10m' do
+  # do something every 3 hours and 10 minutes
+end

 scheduler.cron '5 0 * * *' do
   # do something every day, five minutes after midnight